Radiergummi/WG-Abrechnung/README.md

 ### Dashboard
 - `/dashboard` - Home page after login.
-Shows the five first own invoices for the current month and the current cumulated sum until now as well as a diagram
+Shows the five first own invoices for the current month and the current cummulated sum until now as well as a diagram

 ### Invoices
 - `/invoices` - Shows all invoices in descending order (by date)